2024 Scholarships - Madison County | CampusReel

 2024 Madison County Scholarships

 Madison County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 52% of Madison County residents in Indiana over the age of 25 have graduated with a professional degree - 37% have completed high school.
+Despite high costs, 55% of Madison County residents in Kentucky over the age of 25 have graduated with a professional degree - 14% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Madison County residents in Indiana will continue to need help paying for college.
-3,853 men and 2,982 women are enrolled in grades 9-12 while 2,870 men 3,143 women are currently undergraduates in college.
+It’s clear that Madison County residents in Kentucky will continue to need help paying for college.
+1,435 men and 1,538 women are enrolled in grades 9-12 while 5,374 men 7,618 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Madison County residents and can help pay for school in a variety of ways.
 Madison County scholarships, whether they are exclusively available to Madison County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Madison County residents.

 How much total award money and scholarships are available for Madison County residents?